Vietnam.vn - Nền tảng quảng bá Việt Nam

 Dr. Tran Van Ban represented the reception of two sets of war relics for veterans who fought in the Cu Chi Tunnels.
 The remaining two sets were given directly to the families and comrades of martyrs Lam Van Phan and Nguyen Minh Tam (also known as Nguyen Van Khon).

-The event of returning war relics demonstrates the efforts of both countries to resolve the legacies of war through reconciliation and healing.
+The repatriation of war relics demonstrates the efforts of both countries to resolve the legacies of war through reconciliation and healing.

 Consul General Burns shared that, according to her information, this is the first time a war relic return event has been held in the South.